24 VERY BEST Things To Do In Split, Croatia For Your First Visit!

 How to get to Split Croaitia?

 Split’s airport is a major transfer hub, and it’s very accessible whether your travelling from the UK or USA!
 The airport is around 40 minutes from the centre of Split old town.
-You can hop on a shuttle bus, but this may delay your arrival as you’ll be dropped 10 minutes outside of the Riva.

-A better way to get from Split’s Airport to your accommodation is to order a private transfer for around €35 you can have a private driver waiting for you upon arrival to take the stress out of finding a taxi!
+The best way to get from Split’s Airport to your accommodation is to order a private transfer with Viator.
+For around €28, you can have a private driver waiting for you upon arrival to take the stress out of finding a taxi!

 FINAL THOUGHTS